 Applying Slack’s Best Practices for Remote Teams

-Working from home using Slack is very beneficial to facilitate effective remote collaboration.
-Many employees are now used to the remote setup, what with the onset of the pandemic.
+Working from home using Slack is very beneficial for facilitating effective remote collaboration.
+Many employees are now used to the remote setup, given the onset of the pandemic.
 Thus, they can easily adjust when you apply Slack’s best practices for remote teams.

 Since working from home isn’t going away anytime soon, it’s best to establish rules, communication guidelines, and etiquette when using Slack for remote collaboration.